The Seton's of Meldrum Descent

 m.
 Isobel Seton

-((A)) George Seaton of Blair (b.
+((A)) George Seton of Blair (b.
 15??. d.
 1661), Physician, in 1651, he protested the against the appointment of an assistant and successor to the minister of Bourtie.
 He was noted by the Church Courts as a propagator of Romanism.
 He lost Blair due to bankruptcy, to Forbes of Craigievar.

 m. unknown.